Nottingham maternity deaths: Police announce criminal inquiry

 "We want to work alongside the review but also ensure that we do not hinder its progress.

-"However, I am in a position to say we are preparing to launch a police investigation
+"However, I am in a position to say we are preparing to launch a police investigation.

 "I have appointed the Assistant Chief Constable, Rob Griffin, to oversee the preparations and the subsequent investigation."